Ranking member

 In United States politics, a ranking member is the most senior member of a congressional or state legislative committee from the minority party.
 On many committees the ranking minority member, along with the Chair, serve as ex officio members of all of the committee's subcommittees.

 Both the United States Senate and United States House of Representatives use ranking members as part of their legislative structure.

-When party control of a legislative chamber changes, a committee's ranking minority member is generally ensured to become the next chairman of the committee, and vice versa.
+When party control of a legislative chamber changes, a committee's ranking member generally becomes chairman, and vice versa.

 Congressional usage

 Four Senate committees refer to the ranking minority member as vice chairman.
 The following committees follow the chairman/vice chairman structure for the majority and minority parties.